VaganovAlexanderMih/EncryptionSystem/README.md

 When you use Vigenere and Vernam ciphers, the key is generating automatically and randomly.
 You can find it in path that you left for the "key" option.

+It has graphic interface and console application.
+You can choose the version at the beginning of the session.

 ## Installation and use cases